 This is a great question!
 The school counselor aims to provide the most comprehensive program for all of our students.
 This means that announcements, events, opportunities, information and resources are often shared through the School Counseling Newsletter.

 The school counselor will write a letter of recommendation for any student given that the student is willing to have a conversation about their expectations for the outcome of the letter.
 The school counselor will also require that each student outlines their letter, with evidence supporting each character claim that is made, prior to the letter being written.
 The purpose of this step is to avoid vague and impersonal letters of recommendation, while also encouraging self-advocacy and communication skills.
 If you wish to receive a letter of recommendation or discuss accommodations for the above guidelines, email the request to the school counselor.

 I need a transcript.
 Where do I get one?

-If you are seeking high school transcripts, email your request to firstname.lastname@example.org or call 503-843-9330.
+If you are seeking high school transcripts, fill out the transcript request form on the SHAPA website.
 Transcript processing and delivery make take up to two weeks.

 I have a question that you didn't answer.

 The option to contact the school counselor for information, services or resources is always available, and the school counselor is more than happy to discuss any concerns or questions that you might have.
 For the school counselor contact information, navigate to the above "Contact Information" tab.